3xMZ/RFID_Scanner/README.md

 ## Getting Started

-Program with Arduino Micro settings on the Arduino IDE.
+Program with Arduino Micro settings on the Arduino IDE.<br/>
 Make sure you have the libraries for RFID and the DAC.

 ### Prerequisites